Vibe Coding vs Agentic Engineering: Why, What, and How (2026 Complete Guide)

 Why Founders Read Make An App Like

-Make An App Like has been publishing software-engineering research since 2016 and has worked with founders in 40+ countries on architecture, tooling, and AI-assisted workflow decisions.
-Featured by TechCrunch as a leading source for non-technical founders, our 500+ guides apply real engineering practice to the choices founders actually make.
+Make An App Like has been publishing software-engineering research since 2016 and has worked with founders in more than 40 countries on architecture, tooling, and AI-assisted workflow decisions.
+Featured by TechCrunch as a leading source for non-technical founders, our 500+ guides apply real engineering practice to the decisions founders actually face.

 Estimate Your Build Cost

-If you are deciding between vibe coding an MVP yourself and commissioning an agentic-engineering build, use our calculator: https://makeanapplike.com/tools/app-cost-calculator
+Deciding between vibe coding an MVP yourself and commissioning an agentic-engineering build?
+Our calculator gives you the numbers to compare: https://makeanapplike.com/tools/app-cost-calculator

 Skip the Build With a Ready-Made Foundation